BoDonkey/tribal-drum-game/Scripts/character-creation-script.md

 > "I am the season of endurance, of quiet strength and deep protection.
 My power is that of preservation and clarity.
 Those who hear my call stand firm where others retreat.
 They find stillness in the midst of storms."

 **Gameplay Preview:**
-*Brief vision shows the player character creating protective barriers, withstanding harsh conditions, and communicating with winter haldi spirits.*
+*Brief vision shows the player character creating protective barriers, withstanding harsh conditions, and communicating with winter veridian spirits.*

 **If Selected:**
 - Starting Region: Winter Highlands